adya1904/Record-Management-System/README.md

 # Record-Management-System
 Database Management Project

-# Objective of this Assignment:
+# Objective of this Assignment
   To design a miniature Project for a Banking Management System using Java, Oracle and JDBC.
-# Requisite:
+# Requisite
   Completion of IDB Laboratory Assignment-4
   Basic Java Programming knowledge